MikoYu/Fortune-Telling-Machine/README.md

 ![structure](images/v1/structure.jpg)

-[^figure 3 ]: The v1 prototype (left) and sketch (right).
+fig.3: The v1 prototype (left) and sketch (right).
 Eight liquid dispensers sit on the top in a circle.
 A black 360° servo motor (in the middle) drives a disc with two plugged funnels through a shaft and a rotary encoder on the other end of the shaft.
 Liquid and powder mixtures go down through two spiral tubes and come into the black mold resting on a platform drived by a stepper motor.
-There's also a neopixel loop sticked to the wood board under the dispensers. *---Image to be replaced---*
+There's also a neopixel loop sticked to the wood board under the dispensers.